BlackTeaSails/borderless_lotus_press/README.md

 # Borderless Lotus Press
-A simple Developer Blog for personal use.
+A simple Developer Blog for personal use which provides the next functionallity (TO BE DONE):
+* Developers can add new entries to the devBlog.
+* Regular users can comment on the entries.
+* The entries use markdown.

 ![Lotus Logo][logo]